RetroDECK/ES-DE/CONTRIBUTING.md

 * Checksum support for the scraper to verify each file before accepting/saving it
 * Web proxy support for the scraper
 * Add GLM library dependency for matrix and vector operations, decommissioning the built-in functions
-* Shader support for the OpenGL ES renderer
 * Add to Linux repositories, BSD ports collections etc.

 #### v1.3